A BRIEF HISTORY OF WHITBY, YORKSHIRE

 His son also called William was involved in whaling and became apprentice to his father in 1803, aged 13.
 He is also credited for discovering forms of snow crystals and the Greenland magnet which made ships compasses more reliable.

 Jet is the fossilized remains of Araucaria better known as Monkey Puzzle Trees which were washed into the sea during the Jurassic period.
-Jet first appeared on beaches due to the erosion of shale cliffs and has been made into Jewellery for thousands of years, often associated with mourning.
+Jet first appeared on beaches due to the erosion of shale cliffs and has been made into jewelry for thousands of years, often associated with mourning.
 In the early 1800’s it was thought to keep evil spirits away and during the Victorian period it became extremely popular and eventually was mined from areas within the North York Moors.
 Its popularity grew after Queen Victoria wore Whitby Jet as part of her mourning dress and indeed was the only ornament she would allow herself to wear, the court and middle classes then followed her example.

 The first shop opened in 1808 and mining began in 1851 when demand was rising.
 At the height of its popularity the industry was a major employer in the region with over 200 miners and 1500 other workers in Whitby.
 But by 1870 inferior and cheaper Spanish Jet was being imported, this critically injured production and the industry declined and once again relied on chance discoveries.
 By 1914 workable deposits in Whitby were virtually exhausted and people shunned its association with death but there has been a recent revival.